ePages-de/epages-rest-ruby/examples/products.md

 ## [Slideshow of a product](https://developer.epages.com/apps/api-reference/get-shops-shopid-products-productid-slideshow.html)

-Some products have a collection of images associated.
+This call is used to get all the collection of images associated associated with the product.
 To get this images:
 ```
 slides = shop.product_slideshow(product)
 product_slides = product.slideshow